 Moving home with BT broadband

 In this guide we'll take you through what to do if you're moving home and are a BT broadband customer.
-The number of options open to you depend on where you're moving to and whether you're still in the minimum contract period, but the moving process should be pretty straightforward whatever the case.
+The number of options open to you depends on where you're moving to and whether you're still in the minimum contract period, but the moving process should be pretty straightforward, whatever the case.

 Keeping your current BT broadband package

-BT has a dedicated moving home service that will take care of everything – all you need to do is fill in your phone number, BT account number, your new address and your moving date.
+BT has a dedicated moving home service that will take care of everything – all you need to do is fill in your phone number, BT account number, your new address and your moving date in your BT account.
 BT will do the rest.
-It's recommended you give BT at least two weeks' notice before your moving day and you can tell BT about the move up to 90 days in advance if you so wish.
+It's recommended you give BT at least two weeks' notice before your moving day, but you can tell BT about the move up to 90 days in advance if you so wish.

-Your bill details will remain the same, there's no need to set up a new Direct Debit and there'll be no charge for your new connection, unless BT needs to install a new phone line in which case a fee of £130 may apply.
-It's also important to note that by sticking with your current plan, you won't be entering into a new minimum term contract when you move, you'll simply carry on where you left off.
+Your bill details will remain the same, there's no need to set up a new Direct Debit and there'll be no charge for your new connection, unless BT needs to install a new phone line in which case a fee of £70 may apply.
+If you are starting a new contract with BT, there are no connection fees.
+If you stick with your current plan, you won't be entering into a new minimum term contract when you move, you'll simply carry on where you left off.

-It's highly unlikely that BT won't be available at your new place as the Openreach network it uses covers the vast majority of UK postcodes.
-In the unlikely event that BT broadband isn't available at your new address, BT will waive any cancellation fees that may apply as they cannot provide the service you signed up to.
+It's highly unlikely that BT won't be available at your new place since the Openreach network it uses covers the vast majority of UK postcodes.
+In the unlikely event that BT broadband isn't available at your new address, BT will waive any cancellation fees that may apply since it cannot provide the service to which you signed up.

 Upgrading your BT broadband deal